Go to search feature Go to content

 Through deep knowledge about our customers, their business environment, preferences and needs, we want to help them identify sustainable business opportunities and manage potential risks.
 We are committed to support them with relevant and valuable advice, and appropriate sustainable products and services.

-We aim for long-term customer relationships, and believe we can make the greatest impact by assisting customers on their transition journeys.
+We aim for long-term customer relationships and believe we can make the greatest impact by assisting customers on their transition journeys.
 Based on a common conviction of the way forward, we and our customers share values and long-term plans for the path towards a sustainable society.
 By having constructive and concrete dialogues on environmental, social and governance related areas we want to support them in their transition.

 Customer Sustainability Classification tool

 Understanding our customers’ transition plans and emission reduction ambitions is key for us to deliver on our 2030 sector targets and in our work to align our strategy to the objectives of the Paris Agreement.
+We use our proprietary tool, Customer Sustainability Classification tool (CSC), to illustrate our customers’ transition plans and to compare them to the objectives of the Paris Agreement.
+The CSC tool uses information collected from our customers and sector transition pathways developed by third parties.
+The customer’s climate impact is classified in five categories:

 • Companies with sustainable activities and/or very limited greenhouse gas emissions.